Solution | Credit Scoring#

 Credit decision-making is the cornerstone of successful lending operations and continuously evolves with customer behavior and data availability.
 The complexity and depth of analysis required to offer competitive pricing and accurate prediction of credit events is ever increasing.
 Higher performance models demonstrably increase revenue, reduce credit loss, and improve efficiency.

-Credit scorecards are a foundational part of a credit teams’ workflow, and enhancing them with more powerful data sources and faster collaborative review is vital to retaining and expanding a customer base.
-Existing tools can be difficult to adapt to this new environment, and future-focused approaches can often be disconnected from the current technology and needs of the team, siloing the potential benefits and preventing them from being effectively integrated into the working model that directly impacts customers.
+Credit scorecards are a foundational part of a credit teams’ workflow.
+Enhancing them with more powerful data sources and faster collaborative review is vital to retaining and expanding a customer base.
+Existing tools can be difficult to adapt to this new environment.
+Future-focused approaches can often be disconnected from the current technology and needs of the team.
+This silos the potential benefits and prevents them from being integrated into the working model that directly impacts customers.

-By leveraging Dataiku’s unified space where existing business knowledge, machine-assisted analytics (for example, automatic searching of a large number of features and feature iterations for credit signals), and real-time collaboration on credit scorecards are unified, credit teams can immediately benefit from the value of an ML-assisted approach, establish a foundation on which to build dedicated AI credit scoring models, all while remains connected to their current customer base and systems.
+By leveraging Dataiku’s unified space where existing business knowledge, machine-assisted analytics (for example, automatic searching of many features and feature iterations for credit signals), and real-time collaboration on credit scorecards are unified, credit teams can immediately benefit from the value of an ML-assisted approach, establish a foundation on which to build dedicated AI credit scoring models, all while remains connected to their current customer base and systems.

 Installation#